 The Alaska State Board of Pharmacy regulates several license types, including pharmacists, pharmacy technicians, and pharmacy interns.
-All licensees required to register with the PDMP register using the user role 'Pharmacist', unless working for a federal employer (IHS, VA, military, etc.).
+All pharmacist licensees are required to register with the PDMP user role, 'Pharmacist', unless working for a federal employer (IHS, VA, military, etc.).
 Pharmacy technicians and interns may register as delegates for Pharmacist users.

-As of September 30, 2018, there are a total of 6,375 registered users, 954 of which are registered using the 'Pharmacist' role (Figure 1).
-Pharmacists are among the top 3 professions of registered users and the majority of active licensed pharmacists are registered; the proportion of total licensed pharmacists to other professions with the PDMP is 15%, where pharmacists have reached 93% registration compliance (Figure 2).
+As of January 31, 2019, there are a total of 7,070 registered users, 972 of which are registered using the 'Pharmacist' role and 40 are registered using the 'Pharmacist-in-Charge' role (Figure 1).
+Pharmacists are among the top 3 professions of registered users and the majority of active licensed pharmacists are registered; the proportion of total licensed pharmacists to other professions with the PDMP is 14%, where pharmacists have reached 95% registration compliance (Figure 2; excluding out-of-state pharmacists).
 Additional licensed pharmacists not represented under the 'Pharmacist' user role may be inclusive of other dispenser roles, including IHS Dispenser or VA Dispenser; the compliance rate may be higher than depicted in Figure 2 due to registration under other relevant user role categories.

-Figure 1 A. The Pharmacists user role category comprises 15% of actively registered users.
+Figure 1 A. The Pharmacists user role category comprises 14% of actively registered users.
 A breakdown of additional pharmacy-related registrations are included in Figure 1 C. Other includes admin, medical residents with prescriptive authority, medical examiner/coroner, medical interns, and medical residents.